 The Department offers four kinds of graduate courses: lectures, reading seminars, directed studies, and research seminars.
 Each course normally carries four credits per quarter.

-Application Details: Applications for admission along with requests for financial aid are due December 15th for those wishing to enroll the following fall.
+Applications for admission along with requests for financial aid are due December 1st for those wishing to enroll the following fall.
 The Department does not accept applications for entry in the winter or spring quarters.
-Nearly all admission decisions take place from January to March, and both funding and space in the program are very limited after March 15.
-In general, only exceptional applications will be considered for admission after that date.
-Graduate admission applications close on June 1st
+Nearly all admission decisions take place from January to March.

 To complete your application, the following items will need to be completed:

-For detailed requirements consult the UCR General Catalog.
+For detailed requirements please consult the UCR General Catalog.